Lymah123/100-days-of-code/daily-journal.md

 - I was able to fixed docker-rancher issues.
 - I spent half of the day on FreeCodeCamp React course.
 - I published a blog post on week 5 recap.

+Day 36: 30/12/24

+- I worked on the app readme
+- I completed the tests.
+- I pushed it to GitHub and deployed it on Vercel
+- I applied for an MLH fellowship.